Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

-By transforming semantic masks into graphs that admit exact, reproducible measurements, the oracle flags layouts where public spaces lack centrality or where threshold/circulation spaces (e.g., Entrance) become anomalously central.
-These screening rules function as strict constraints, ensuring that only plans with valid functional logic are used for subsequent statistical analysis or AI model optimization.
+By transforming semantic masks into graphs that admit exact, reproducible measurements, SSIO can identify layouts where public spaces lack centrality or where threshold/circulation spaces such as entrances become anomalously central.
+These records support subsequent statistical analysis and model optimization without treating SSIO as a hard topological solver.